Depression Symptoms and Warning Signs

-When you’re depressed, understanding the different types and causes of this mood disorder can help you find the most effective treatment—even if you’re dealing with atypical, treatment-resistant, or clinical depression.
+Understanding the different types and causes of depression can help you find the most effective treatment—whether you’re dealing with clinical depression, atypical, treatment-resistant, or high-functioning depression.

 Depression is a mood disorder that affects your ability to function normally in daily life and can come in many different shapes and forms.
-Defining the causes, symptoms, and severity—whether it’s mild, moderate, or major (clinical) depression—can be complicated, but getting an accurate diagnosis may help you better manage your depression and get the most effective treatment.
+Defining the cause and severity—whether it’s mild, moderate, or major (clinical) depression—can be complicated, but getting an accurate diagnosis may help you better manage your depression and get the most effective treatment.

 Some types of depression may be caused by life events, stressful experiences such as a bereavement, trauma, divorce, or financial worries.
 Other types can be caused by seasonal changes, menstruation, or pregnancy and childbirth.
 Your personality type can also play a role in depression, as can genetics, certain medications, and alcohol and drug abuse.

 Knowing the type of depression you have can help you best manage your symptoms and get the most effective treatment.
 For example, studies have shown that mild depression can be just as effectively treated by exercise as antidepressants—but without the risk of any unpleasant side effects.
 Major depression, on the other hand, may also require more extensive intervention, whether it’s therapy, medication, or an alternative treatment.

 Similarly, understanding the cause of your depression can also help determine the best ways to boost your mood and improve how you feel.
 If you are feeling depressed because of a dead-end job, for example, the best treatment might be to find a more satisfying career rather than simply taking medication.
 If you’re new to an area and feeling lonely and sad, finding new friends will probably give you more of a mood boost than going to therapy.
 In these cases of “situational” depression, the depression may be remedied by changing your circumstances.